 TAPAAL: Tool for Verification of Timed-Arc Petri Nets

 The TAPAAL tool offers a graphical editor for drawing TAPN models, simulator for experimenting with the designed nets and a verification environment that automatically answers logical queries formulated in a subset of CTL logic (essentially EF, EG, AF, AG formulae without nesting).
 It also allows the user to check whether a given net is k-bounded for a given number k.
-The newest version of TAPAAL is now equipped with two open source verification engines distributed together with TAPAAL.
+The newest version of TAPAAL is now equipped with three open source verification engines distributed together with TAPAAL (for continuous time semantics, discrete time semantics and a new efficient engine for the verification of untimed nets).
 Optionally, the user can automatically translate TAPAAL models into UPPAAL and rely on the UPPAAL verification engine.